James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    lands the prototype off the true cluster.
 This is a TTA-operator problem, not a feature/assignment problem.
-3. **A different TTA operator DOES work on dircons: BN-statistic alignment.** On crosstalk, bn reaches 0.1449 vs robust's 0.1322 (+0.013) — the ONLY dircons crosstalk lever that beats robust's best.
+3. **A different TTA operator DOES work on dircons: BN-statistic alignment.** On crosstalk, bn reaches 0.1449 vs robust's 0.1322 (+0.013), the ONLY dircons crosstalk lever that beats robust's best.
 BN aligns clean->corrupted feature statistics, which effectively de-shifts the distribution without touching prototypes.
-So the crosstalk TTA is recoverable on dircons with the BN mechanism, no retraining needed — it is a different operator, not a broken representation.
+So the crosstalk TTA is recoverable on dircons with the BN mechanism, no retraining needed: it is a different operator, not a broken representation.
 4. **But the dircons ceiling is crosstalk-specific.** The frozen ceiling shows crosstalk UP (+0.026) but fog DOWN (-0.012), snow -0.024, and the geometric conditions all slightly DOWN (-0.005 to -0.011).
 The two-head 256D representation helps the